S-Chakraborty163/fifa-2019-analysis/README.md

 # fifa-2019-analysis
-FIFA 2019 Player Analysis: A data exploration project using Python, Pandas, and visualization libraries to analyze player attributes and optimize a 4-3-3 formation.
-Includes Jupyter notebook and dataset.
+## Project Overview
+The goal of this project is to analyze the FIFA 2019 dataset to uncover insights about player skills, positions, and team strategies.
+The analysis includes data cleaning, exploratory data analysis (EDA), and visualization of player attributes, culminating in a visualization of the optimal formations.